-To help us keep children safe and support families, all parents and private foster carers must notify the local council.
+To help us keep children safe and support families, all parents and private foster carers must notify the local authority.
 If not, they miss out on essential welfare checks for the children, plus other support services.
 These include:

-- Advice on claiming benefits and possible funding for some essential items - Parenting support and advice - Help in bringing families in crisis back together - If you know of a child being privately fostered, please don't ignore it.
-Speak to the child's carer and inform your local council's private fostering team.
+- Advice on claiming benefits and possible funding for some essential items - Parenting support and advice - Help in bringing families in crisis back together - If you know of a child being privately fostered please don't ignore it.
+Speak to the child's carer and inform their local authorities' private fostering team.